 An Arizona Ghost Story

-You can read more Arizona ghost stories in Spooky Southwest by S.E.
-Schlosser.
+You can read a longer version of this Arizona folktale, plus 29 other stories in Spooky Southwest by .